AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/subchapter-xviii-health-insurance-for-aged-and-disabled/part-e-miscellaneous-provisions/sec-1395ww.md

 “(4) Existing hospital or satellite facility defined.—For purposes of this subsection, the term ‘existing’ means, with respect to a hospital or satellite facility, a hospital or satellite facility that received payment under the provisions of subpart O of part 412 of title 42, Code of Federal Regulations, as of the date of the enactment of this Act.

 “(5) Judicial review.—There shall be no administrative or judicial review under section 1869 of the Social Security Act (42 U.S.C.
 1395ff), section 1878 of such Act (42 U.S.C.
-1395oo), or otherwise, of the application of this subsection by the Secretary.”
+1395oo), or otherwise, of the application of this subsection by the Secretary.

+“(6) Limitation on application of exceptions.—Paragraphs (2) and (3) shall not apply during the period beginning January 1, 2015, and ending September 30, 2017.”

 [For effective date of amendment by Pub.
 L. 111–5, see section 4302(c) of Pub.
 L. 111–5, set out as a note following section 114(c) of Pub.
 L. 110–173, set out above.]